Bernard of Clairvaux: Early life (1090–1113)

-Abbot of Clairvaux (1115–28)
+Abbot of Clairvaux

 The little community of reformed Benedictines at Cîteaux grew rapidly.
 Three years after entering, Bernard was sent with a group of twelve monks to found a new house at Vallée d'Absinthe, in the Diocese of Langres.
 This Bernard named Claire Vallée, or Clairvaux, on 25 June 1115, and the names of Bernard and Clairvaux soon became inseparable.
-During the absence of the Bishop of Langres, Bernard was blessed as abbot by William of Champeaux, Bishop of Châlons-sur-Marne.
+Bernard was made abbot by William of Champeaux, Bishop of Châlons-sur-Marne.
 From then on a strong friendship grew between the abbot and the bishop, who was professor of theology at Notre Dame of Paris and the founder of St. Victor Abbey in Paris.

-The beginnings of Clairvaux Abbey were austere; Bernard soon became ill.
-Nonetheless, candidates for the monastic life flocked to it in great numbers.
-Even his father and all his brothers entered Cîteaux, leaving only Humbeline, his sister, in the secular world.
-She, with the consent of her husband, later took the veil in the Benedictine nunnery of Jully-les-Nonnains.
-Gerard of Clairvaux, Bernard's older brother, became the cellarer of Cîteaux.
+The beginnings of Clairvaux Abbey were austere and Bernard even more so.
+He had often been ill since his noviciate, due to extreme fasting.
+Nonetheless, candidates for the monastic life flocked to him in great numbers.
 Clairvaux soon started founding new communities.
 In 1118 Trois-Fontaines Abbey was founded in the diocese of Châlons; in 1119 Fontenay Abbey in the Diocese of Autun; and in 1121 Foigny Abbey near Vervins.
+In Bernard's lifetime, more than sixty abbeys followed, though some were not new foundations but transferrals to the Cistercians.

+Bernard spent extended time outside of the abbey as a preacher and a diplomat in the service of the pope.
+Described by Jean-Baptiste Chautard as "the most contemplative and yet at the same time the most active man of his age," Bernard described the disparate parts of his personality when he called himself the "chimera of his age."

 In addition to successes, Bernard also had his trials.
-During an absence from Clairvaux, the Grand Prior of the Abbey of Cluny went to Clairvaux and enticed away Bernard's cousin, Robert of Châtillon.
+Once, when he was absent from Clairvaux, the prior of the rival Abbey of Cluny went to Clairvaux and convinced Bernard's cousin, Robert of Châtillon, to become a Benedictine.
 This was the occasion of the longest and most emotional of Bernard's letters.
+When his brother Gerard died, Bernard was devastated, and his deep mourning was the inspiration for one of his most moving sermons.

-The monks of the powerful Benedictine abbey of Cluny were unhappy to see Cîteaux take the lead role among the monastic orders.
+The Cluny Benedictines were unhappy to see Cîteaux gain such prominence so quickly, particularly since many Benedictines were becoming Cistercians.
 They criticized the Cistercian way of life.
 At the solicitation of William of St.-Thierry, Bernard defended the Cistercians with his Apology.
 Peter the Venerable, abbot of Cluny, answered Bernard and assured him of his admiration and friendship.
-In the meantime, Cluny launched a reform and Abbot Suger, the minister of Louis VI of France, was converted by Bernard's Apology.
+In the meantime, Cluny launched a reform and Bernard befriended Abbot Suger.